Jozini Dam Fishing Spots - Boat fishing

 destroy your prop.

-The channel below the bridge is long and straight and slowly widens into
+the bridge is long and straight and slowly widens into

 the Jozini Dam.
 The river is a very popular area for fishing and many